-Every year the Italian Touring Club makes a list of the best small town in Italy.
+Every year the Italian Touring Club draws up a list of the best small town in Italy.
 They choose between the ones with less than fifteen thousand inhabitants, checking five main topics:

-- Tourist Attractions (usability historical and environmental assets, food farming production, shows and events)
+- Tourist Attractions (usability of historical and environmental assets, food farming production, shows, and events).

-These places receive a reward called “Bandiera Arancione”, literally Orange Flag, and 36 villages in Tuscany got it.
-In fact, Tuscany is the region with the highest number of Orange Flags in Italy.
+These places get a reward called “Bandiera Arancione”, literally Orange Flag.
+Of all the twenty-one Italian regions, Tuscany has the highest number of Orange Flags of Italy, thirty-six.

 Starting from the north of Tuscany we highly suggest adding those places to your bucket list.

-The village of Fosdinovo is the old gate of the old historical area of Lunigiana.
-It lies on the top of a hill overlooking Val di Magra and Luni Plains with a 360-degree view of Apuan Alps and of the Mediterranean Sea.
+The village of Fosdinovo is the old gate of the historical area of Lunigiana.
+It lies on the top of the hill overlooking Val di Magra and Luni Plains.
+From up there you a wonderful 360-degree view of Apuan Alps and of the Mediterranean Sea.
 It is famous for the beautiful 12th century Malaspina Family Castle.
-You can visit its rooms and towers and listen to the tales of its old inhabitants.
+You can visit its rooms and towers with a guided tour, and listen to the tales of its old inhabitants.
 Fosdinovo is also a food tradition different from the rest of the region.
-Once there, do not miss to taste the delicious traditional food as Sgabei, Testaroli, honey and Vermentino wine.
+Once there, do not miss to taste the Sgabei, Testaroli with Pesto sauce, the high-quality honey, and Vermentino wine.

-Collodi is the birthplace of Pinocchio, the animated marionette protagonist of one of the “best-selling book” in the world, The Adventures of Pinocchio by the Italian author Carlo Collodi.
+Collodi is the birthplace of a naughty wooden child protagonist of one of the “best-selling books” in the world.
+I am talking about Pinocchio, the animated marionette created by Italian author Carlo Collodi.
 The little hamlet is not far the lovely town of Pistoia and Lucca.
 It looks like a cascade of houses descending down from a steep hill.
-At the end of the town, there’s Villa Garzoni with its amazing garden Baroque style.
+At the lowest point, there is Villa Garzoni with its amazing garden Baroque style.
 Of course, it could not miss a Monumental Park dedicated to Pinocchio.
-It is a nice activity to do with kids touring around the fascinating sculptures of the Novel characters.
+It is a nice activity to do with kids touring around the fascinating sculptures of the Novel characters, including the big shark.

 5. Casale Marittimo

 Suvereto takes its name from the cork oak woods that surround the village together with olive oil trees and vineyards (read about our harvest experience here).
-It is considered as one of the best villages in Tuscany and in the whole Italy and it’s not so far from the Etruscan Coast.
-It still presents intact city walls and each summer many events and “Sagre” (feast) take place right inside.
-I recommend to see the medieval entry door, the old town hall date back to 1200, the churches and the ruins of the citadel.
+It is considered one of the best villages in Tuscany and in Italy and it’s not so far from the Etruscan Coast.
+It still presents its intact city walls and each summer many events and “Sagre” (feast) take place right inside.
+I recommend seeing the medieval entry door, the old town hall date back to 1200, the churches and the ruins of the citadel.

 Anghiari is set on a spur of rock, it is one of the most suggestive medieval villages in Tuscany close to the border with Umbria in the area of Valtiberina.
-It is protected by 13th century defensive walls.
-Its name reminds to the famous battle between Florentines and Milanese Troops of the Visconti Family on 29 June 1440, also described by Leonardo da Vinci on a fresco in Palazzo Vecchio in Florence.
+It is protected by 13th-century defensive walls.
+Its name reminds of the famous battle between Florentines and Milanese Troops of the Visconti Family on 29 June 1440, also described by Leonardo da Vinci on a fresco in Palazzo Vecchio in Florence.

-Monteriggioni is a walled town on a natural hillock, rare example of medieval military architecture.
-The Sienese people built it in 1214 as a front line during wars against Florence in middle ages.
+Monteriggioni is a walled town on a natural hillock.
+It is also a rare example of medieval military architecture.
+The Sienese people built it in 1214 as a front line during wars against Florence in the middle ages.
 The circular walls are about 570 meters long and have 14 towers.
-It is only few miles out of Siena and is also part of the Via Francigena for pilgrims direct to Rome.
+It is only a few miles out of Siena and is also part of the Via Francigena for pilgrims direct to Rome.

-Montepulciano is a medieval and renaissance village with Etruscan origin, set in southern Tuscany in the province of Siena.
-It is renowned for the production of food such as pork, Pici pasta, lentils and for the famous Vino Nobile.
-The main sights to see are the town hall in Romanesque style, the Piazza Grande, several churches, the temple of the Madonna di San Biagio, and many workshops and mosaic studios in the centre.
-We visited Montepulciano on 3 days tour between Val di Chiana and Val d’Orcia, and we definitely suggest you to take it, read here our experience.
+Montepulciano is a medieval and renaissance village with an Etruscan origin, set in southern Tuscany in the province of Siena.
+It is renowned for the production of food such as pork, Pici pasta, lentils, and the famous Vino Nobile.
+The main sights to see are the town hall in Romanesque style, the Piazza Grande, several churches, the temple of the Madonna di San Biagio, and many workshops and mosaic studios in the center.
+We visited Montepulciano on 3 days tour between Val di Chiana and Val d’Orcia, and we definitely suggest you take it, read here our experience.

-Which is your favorite one?
-If you wish to discover more interesting off-the-beaten track hamlets read also the Top 10 Tuscany Villages to visit.
-In the meantime do not forget to pin this post if you liked it.
+Which is your favorite of this list?
+If you wish to discover more interesting off-the-beaten-track burgs of Tuscany read also the Top 10 Tuscany Villages to visit.